 “Brae Studios” is the Music Tuition School created by Brian H Mc Devitt who has over 40 years of experience playing music both in an amatuer and professional scenario.
 Starting out his early life studying and playing the Clarinet he gradually added Piano/Keyboards, Theory of Music, Saxophone and Guitar to his arsenal of instruments, and having spent over 12 years touring professionally throughout Ireland and Europe as a Musical Director and Keyboardist he brings a wealth of experience to his tuition which not only will enhance a childs understanding but also their performance as a musician.

 Now in existence for over 20 years “Brae Studios” continues to grow from strength to strength providing tuition in a wide range of instruments, both for formal examinations and purely for pleasure.
-With the recent appointment as Examination Representative for L.C.M. in the Omagh Area, and also as Ambassador for the I.S.M.
+With the recent appointment as Examination Representative for L.C.M. in the Omagh Area, Member of R.G.T., and also as Ambassador for the I.S.M.
 Brian continues to strive towards excellence in all examination diciplines.

 Lessons are conducted at Brian’s home in an informal relaxed atmosphere full of encouragement to enhance your child’s musical experience and ensure that lessons are always fun.

 This web-site not only informs you of the services available from “Brae Studios”, but can also be a guide for parents to further encourage your child’s musical development.